Santhosh-KS/spookfish/cpp/doc/ProjectReport.md

 ##### step-4:

 Step 4 begins when all video analysis ends.
 Now you have multiple options.
 But next recommended feature is Image clustering.
 When we are done with step 3.
 There will be multiple images, cluttered all over, isn't it nice to create a collage of all the identified faces?
+All you need to do is just hit the `cluster` button on the Navigation bar.

 ![step-4.1](https://github.com/Santhosh-KS/ImageStorage/blob/master/ProjectReport/6.png?raw=true)

 Vola! there you go, all the identified faces are nicely clusted into one single image.
+You can toggle between all images and clustered images by pressing appropriate buttons on the Nav bar.

 Again you can hover over each of the image thumbnails and click on individual images to see what is hidden under that thumbnail.